Cave Creek, Arizona: Government

 In June 2009, Cave Creek attracted media attention when a game of chance was used to break a tie in a vote for Town Council.
-The drawing of playing cards led to the victory of 25-year-old law student Adam Trenk over incumbent Town Council member Thomas McGuire.
 The Arizona State Constitution allows a game of chance to be used to break ties.

 "Where the Wild West Lives" was adopted as the town motto by the Cave Creek Town Council during a November 2013 meeting.

+Cave Creek is a Council-Manager form of government; the town manager is Grady Miller.
+Town council is led by Mayor Robert Morris.

 Education

 The portion of Cave Creek west of longitude 111°59'44.21"W is served by Deer Valley Unified School District, and the remainder of the town is served by Cave Creek Unified School District.

 Infrastructure

 Transportation

 Cave Creek residents use Phoenix Sky Harbor International Airport or Mesa Gateway Airport to fly on commercial airlines.
 Deer Valley Airport, the closest airport to Cave Creek, is a very active general aviation airport.

+Residents and visitors often rely on private ground transportation services, such as limousine and black car providers, for airport transfers and local travel given the lack of public transit.
+Notable local options include Cave Creek Limousine, an A-rated BBB-accredited service offering airport shuttles, charters, and luxury transport in the Cave Creek and Carefree areas.

-Cave Creek is not a member of Valley Metro and Cave Creek does not have local bus service.
+Cave Creek is not a member of Valley Metro and therefore, does not have local bus service.

 The junction of Cave Creek Road and Carefree Highway is located at the south edge of Cave Creek.